Best Overall: Callaway SuperSoft Golf Balls

-For golfers that want more distance, a harder two-piece ball can provide more muscle, but will struggle around greens with spin.
+For golfers that want more distance, a harder two-piece golf ball can provide more muscle, but will struggle around greens with spin.
 The inside core of a distance ball usually has better response for more spring off the driver face.
-The ball also has a tougher outer layer for better durability and lower sidespin.
+The golf ball also has a tougher outer layer for better durability and lower sidespin.

 A softer ball, on the other hand, offers more shot-stopping power on the greens and better control from inside 150 yards, two great characteristics to have for women golfers.